 In addition, unless you’re fasting purposefully and safely, skipping meals will drop your blood sugar and make you crave sweets and carbohydrates to bring it up again.
 Ideally, you would do some meal prepping during your sugar detox to help keep your meals consistent and balanced.

 When you’re cutting out sweets, you shouldn’t feel restricted with your overall diet.
 Stick to a whole foods, clean eating diet high in satiating fat and protein and incorporate detoxifying foods.
 Focus on high quality meats, anti-inflammatory fats like avocado and coconut oil, and plenty of veggies.
-See my article all about how to eat clean.
+See my entire list of clean eating foods.

 Aim to fill half your plate with non-starchy vegetables such as leafy greens.
 Vegetables and leafy greens are amazing for detoxification and provide your body with essential vitamins and minerals that were depleted by sugar consumption.
 Roasting vegetables in coconut oil and cinnamon naturally brings out a sweeter taste and stabilizes blood sugar.